 I'm an independent singer/songwriter based in Hampshire, England.

 I have been playing guitar and singing in public for 20 years and have released 5 Studio Albums (3 as a solo artist).
-Additionally I've co-written a single titled 'All things unsaid' with Eleanor Larkin, released a single called 'A later not to miss' and collaborated with 'Little Hummingbird' on an acoustic cover of 'Faith's Song'.
+Additionally I've co-written a single titled 'All things unsaid' with Eleanor Larkin, released a single called 'A later not to miss' and recently released an album of instrumental songs from my last couple of releases.

 I have 40,000+ followers on Facebook and over 300,000 video views at last count across all platforms.

-Having spent 2018 promoting 'My Cure', as well as co-writing Eleanor Larkin's debut Single 'All Things Unsaid' and playing guitar on a recording of 'Faith's Song' with Little Hummingbird, I took a few months off gigging and focussed on writing new songs for a new Album.
-The Album was tentatively titled 'First World Patterns' and the material was somewhat less introspective than on 'My Cure'.
+Having spent 2018 promoting 'My Cure', as well as co-writing Eleanor Larkin's debut Single 'All Things Unsaid', I took a year off gigging and focussed on writing new songs for a new Album.

 I wrote the first song for 'My Cure' 2 weeks before Cancer diagnoses.
 I carried on writing through the whole experience of tumour removal, radiotherapy, neck dissection, leeches to combat an internal hemorrhage, nerve graft, platinum chain inserted into my eye lid and a sling inserted internally under my eye socket.